Creepsy/parser_generator/README.md

     Here "addition" would be the name of the type.
 This type would have 2 members with the names "first_member" and "second_member".

     #### Defining a member
     The definition of a member consists of the name of the member followed by a colon and the member type (see 2.
 Possible member types for more information).
+The name of a member is optional.
+Members without one get named after the following scheme: member_\<id\> with "id" starting with 0.

     #### Grouping multiple types